Problem Link

 Space: O(1)

-to store the products for each number in nums, the problem states that the output array does not count toward our space complexity.
+Although we create an array of size N to store the products for each number in nums, the problem states that the output array does not count toward our space complexity.

 Solutions